sclz/kmers/README.md

 - The results of the K-mer analysis will be available in text files in the output folder with the "_kmers.txt" extension.
 - Ensure that the script file has the correct execute permissions (`chmod +x script_kmer.sh`).

-# K-mer Count R Script Documentation
+# K-mer to table Script Documentation

 ## Introduction